-Dry eyes occur when your tears aren't able to provide adequate moisture for your eyes.
+Dry eyes is a common condition that occurs when your tears aren't able to provide adequate lubrication for your eyes.
 Tears can be inadequate for many reasons.
 For example, dry eyes may occur if you don't produce enough tears or if you produce poor-quality tears.

 Treatments for dry eyes may make you more comfortable.
 These treatments can include lifestyle changes and eyedrops.
-For more-serious cases of dry eyes, surgery may be an option.
+You'll likely need to take these measures indefinitely to control the symptoms of dry eyes.

 - Yao W, et al. Dry eye syndrome: An update in office management.
 The American Journal of Medicine.
 2011;124:1016.